 Artist Interview Questions: From the Routine to the Unexpected

-This line of artist interview questions shouldn’t simply be met with “I’m from ___. ” Instead, you should use this question as an opportunity to highlight those aspects of your cultural background that make you and your work unique, with bonus points if you can tie your life experiences to your artwork.
+When discussing your background, it’s essential to focus on your personal history and culture, which have shaped your artistic perspective.
+Highlight those aspects that make you and your work unique, with bonus points if you can tie your life experiences to your artwork.
 Did your upbringing prompt a specific reference point within your work?
 Is your work informed by certain concepts or themes from your childhood, background, socio-economic status, and where you lived or were raised?
 How does this impact how you see the world and create art?
-In addition, you’ll want to use this question to discuss your educational background and any experiences that may have contributed to your evolution as an artist.

 2. What does your work aim to say?

 Many artists would consider this a somewhat loaded question.
 The mere idea of putting into words what you’re obviously communicating visually is like dancing to architecture.
 However, this question does have a point for the interviewer as it can help them assess how well you can articulate your artistic point of view and your intentions and goals as an artist.